kingakisielinska/kingakisielinska.github.io/docs/GitHub/index.md

 # GitHub

-Here you can find information about creating account on GitHub, installing GitHub Desktop, creating, adding and sharing the repository.
+In this section, you can find information about creating account on GitHub, installing GitHub Desktop, creating, adding and sharing the repository.